stencila/hub/README.md

 make run-in-minikube
 ```

-> 🛈 Info: the `run-in-minikube` recipe sets up Minikube to be able to do local builds of images, rather than pulling them down from Docker Hub, build the images, and then runs `kompose up`.
+> 🛈 Info: the `run-in-minikube` recipe sets up Minikube to be able to do local builds of images (rather than pulling them down from Docker Hub), then builds the images in Minikube and runs `kompose up`.

 > 💁 Tip: The `minikube dashboard` is really useful for debugging.
 And don't forget to `minikube stop` when you're done!

 ### Committing

 Commit messages should follow the [conventional commits](https://www.conventionalcommits.org/) specification.
-This is important (but not required) because commit messages are used to determine the semantic version of releases (and thus deployments), and to generate the project's [CHANGELOG.md](CHANGELOG.md).
-If appropriate, use the sentence case service name as the scope (to help make both `git log` and the CHANGELOG more readable).
+This is important (but not required) because commit messages are used to determine the semantic version of releases (and thus deployments) and to generate the project's [CHANGELOG.md](CHANGELOG.md).
+If appropriate, use the sentence case service name as the scope (to help make both `git log` and the change log more readable).
 Some examples,

 - `fix(Monitor): Fix endpoint for scraping metrics`
 - `feat(Director): Add pulling from Google Drive`